ikeali/alx-system_engineering-devops/0x00-shell_basics/README.md

-script to delete the directory my_directory
+a script that changes the working directory to the previous one.